 - Consider where you can automate, update, or streamline controls.

 - Ask your auditor to suggest areas where you can improve operationally, or where you can strive to mature your security practices.

 - Contact your auditor when you make any major changes to the network or to control processes.
 Also contact them if you plan to add additional services or products to the scope.
 They will appreciate the heads up.

-- Consider whether it might make sense to add another TSC.
+- Consider whether it might make sense to add another Trust Services Criteria.
 The ROI could lead to more sales!

-- At “T minus 45 days” from your next audit, refresh the Pen Test, refresh the Risk Assessment and update relevant policies and procedures.
+- 45 days before your next audit, refresh your pen test and risk assessment and update relevant policies and procedures.